Homebuying

 Second mortgage options

 A second mortgage refers to any mortgage taken out after a first mortgage.
-This includes homeowners who take out a HELOC to use the equity in their home, or homeowners who choose to purchase an additional property with an additional mortgage.
+This includes homeowners who take out a home equity line of credit (HELOC) to use the equity in their home, or homeowners who choose to purchase an additional property with an additional mortgage.

 A second mortgage is defined as any mortgage that takes second position to your first mortgage, meaning that if you should default on your payments, the loan on your first mortgage will need to be paid off before the second.
 While some second mortgages offer this option, not every second mortgage gives homeowners the option to utilize the equity in their homes.